BaseMax/DotWhitespace/README.md

 However DotWhitespace is not a whitespace interpreter, and the grammar is different in many ways.

-The grammar idea for this language was first taken from **Whitespace**, but these have nothing to do with each other and are different in many ways.

 Thanks to Prof. Jeremy Douglass for mentions this to me.

 ---------